 I love to match wrapping paper and ribbons to my Christmas tree for a cohesive look.

-Target is my favorite place for pretty wrapping paper and ribbon during the Christmas season, but craft stores and Etsy are great sources too.
+Target is my favorite place for pretty wrapping paper and blue ribbon during the Christmas season, but craft stores and Etsy are great sources too.

 In recent years, I’ve ditched the tree skirt in favor of a basket.
 This year, I’m using a large woven basket that I bought at HomeGoods and plopped my tree stand in!

 It’s a more affordable option than many tree skirts and looks prettier (and tidier!) in my opinion, too.
+It’s a great idea if you’re on a budget and don’t want the hassle of messing with a skirt.

 If you plan to do the same, remember to measure the width of your tree stand to ensure that it will fit in the basket!
+This will also free up a bit more space around the fireplace mantel for gifts!

 View From The Front Door